bpm-diag/GDPR-Pilot/README.md

 If you don't have `concurrently` installed, you need to install it:
 `npm install concurrently --save-dev`
+If you find some problem in this stage, run:
+`npm audit fix`

 Run the following command to start the tool:
 `npm run dev`